 Making the Invitation:

 If you’re considering inviting someone, have the conversation in person.
 Let them know why you’ve invited them.
-Tell them what they bring and know that they can still say no. Be prepared to give them time to answer, especially if the invitation may come as a surprise.
+Tell them what they bring and know

 When Someone Invites Themselves